How To Add Charts And Graphs To WordPress

 To learn how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, see the article below:

-After importing the data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the right data), and click ‘Next‘ …
+After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a data file containing the correct data), and click ‘Next‘ …

-Depending on the chart or graph type selected, the plugin displays various customization settings and options …
+Depending on the chart or graph type you’ve selected, the plugin displays various customization options and settings …

 For example, the pie chart offers many configurable options, such as: